johnwait/youtube-dl-wrapper_script/Readme.md

 #### License

-The file `youtube-dl_run.cmd` is provided as a MIT-style license:
+The file `youtube-dl_run.cmd` is provided through a MIT-style license:

 ```
 Copyright © 2019 Jonathan Richard-Brochu and other contributors.